Kuadrant/kuadrant-controller/doc/service-discovery.md

-When adding a new application that contains an API, to reduce the number of objects that a user has to author, Kuadrant can leverage kubernetes [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for a smoothless integration.
+When adding a new application that contains an API, to reduce the number of objects that a user has to author, Kuadrant can leverage kubernetes [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for a seamless integration.
 A good place to annotate is the kubernetes service used to drive traffic to the user's API.

 To make your application service "visible" for the Kuadrant Service Discovery system,